Hon. J. Gary Hastings Interview – Improving Civility in Plaintiff’s Bar With Inns of Court

 I want to thank Justice Hastings for this informative meeting and discussion, and hope that it was helpful to you.
 If you have any further questions about mediation, case resolution, or other legal education matters, feel free to look Justice Hastings up at ARC (Click Here.)

 About the author: Michael Ehline is a top personal injury injury attorney and legal journalist based in Los Angeles, California.
-He works for Ehline Law Firm PC and can be contacted at 213.596.9642.
+He works for Ehline Law Firm Personal Injury Attorneys and can be contacted at 213.596.9642.